scd-github/jsd-lab-website-template/index.md

 Professor Becker's book, Insolvent: How to reorient computing for just sustainability appeared at MIT Press in 2023.

-<center>Get it now!
+Get it now!
 Or read through Open Access.

 {%
   include button.html